jacobmccrae/FET-scheduling-system/README.md

 Usually, FET is able to solve a complicated timetable in maximum 5-20 minutes.
 For simpler timetables, it may take a shorter time, under 5 minutes (in some cases, a matter of seconds).
 For extremely difficult timetables, it may take a longer time, a matter of hours.

-Contributors Sardor Isakov and Sunny Shum
+Contributors Jacob McCrae, Sardor Isakov, and Sunny Shum